Fzkuji/awesome-AI/Untitled 1.md

 ### [Uni-CTR](#contents)

-Parameters for both training and evaluation can be set in `model_config.py`
+Parameters for Uni-CTR can be set in `configs/config.py`

 - Parameters for Movielens-1M Dataset